microsoft/genaiscript/packages/sample/README.md

-# GPTools - AI-Enhanced Workflows for Teams
+# GPTools - AI-Scripting for Teams

-GPTools (formerly CoArch) allows teams, including non-developers, to create and use AI-enhanced scripts (gptools).
-The framework leverages LLMs to enable a new kind of scripting that combines traditional code and natural language.
+GPTools (formerly CoArch) allows teams, including non-developers, to create and use AI-enhanced scripts.
+GPTools uses LLMs to enable a new kind of scripting that combines traditional code and natural language.

 > Don't forget to turn on the sound.